 We do not have formal policies regarding attendance by members of the Board of Directors at our annual meetings of stockholders.
-As a result of restrictions imposed by state and local officials in connection to the COVID-19 pandemic, only one of the Company's then invested nine directors attended the 2020 annual meeting of stockholders.
+As a result of restrictions imposed by state and local officials in connection to the COVID-19 pandemic, only one of the Company's then eleven directors attended the 2021 annual meeting of stockholders.

-The Board of Directors has a standing Audit Committee, a Compensation and Talent Committee, a Nominating and Governance Committee and a Science and Technology Committee of the Board of Directors (the "Science and Technology Committee") and established written charters for each of these committees.
+The Board of Directors has a standing Audit Committee, a Compensation and Talent Committee, a Nominating and Governance Committee, a Compliance Committee, and a Science and Technology Committee of the Board of Directors (the "Science and Technology Committee") and established written charters for each of these committees.
 All members of these committees are independent as currently defined by Nasdaq Listing Rules and applicable regulations and provisions under the Exchange Act.
-Charters for these committees are on our website cytokinetics.com.
+Charters for these committees are on our website cytokinetics.com in Corporate Governance under the Investors & Media tab.
 Other than the copies of our historical SEC filings, the information found on our website is not part of this or any other report filed with or furnished to the SEC.

 Audit Committee.
-The Audit Committee consists of directors Ms. Parshall, Dr. Kaye, Dr. Henderson and Mr. Smith.
-All members of the Audit Committee are independent (as independence is currently defined in Rules 5605(c) of the Nasdaq Listing Rules and Rule 10A-3 under the Exchange Act).
-The Board of Directors determined that Ms. Parshall is an "audit committee financial expert" as defined in Item 407(d)(5)(i) of Regulation S-K, based on her experience as a Chief Operating Officer of a life science company and the other experience included in her biography above.
+The Audit Committee consists of directors Ms. Parshall (Chair), Dr. Kaye, Dr. Henderson and Mr. Smith.
+All members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2) of the Nasdaq Listing Rules and Rule 10A-3(b)(1) under the Exchange Act).
+The Board of Directors determined that Ms. Parshall is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K, based on her experience as a Chief Operating Officer of a life science company and the other experience included in her biography above.